lmachegger/has-to-be-cc/README.md

 ## Description

+This project is built using the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-has-to-be-cc is an API with an endpoint for calculating the price to a particular chargin process.
+**has-to-be-cc** is an API with an endpoint for calculating the price to a particular chargin process.
 A generated API Documentation using Swagger is accessible at `/swagger`.
 Endpoint for applying rates to cdr is accessible at `/rate`.